cap-js/docs/tools/lint/meta/latest-cds-version.md

 #### ✅ &nbsp; Correct example

-If the current version in your environment is `7.8.0`, the rule will pass and there will be no output.
+If the current version in your environment is `7.8.0`, the rule passes and there's no output.

 #### ❌ &nbsp; Incorrect example

-If the current version in your environment is, however, `7.0.0`, that is the command `npm outdated @sap/cds` would return:
+If the current version in your environment is `7.0.0`, that is what the command `npm outdated @sap/cds` returns:

 <pre class="log">
 Package   Current  Wanted  Latest  Location               Depended by
 <text style="color: red">@sap/cds</text>    7.0.0   <text style="color: limegreen">7.8.0</text>   <text style="color: magenta">7.8.0</text>  node_modules/@sap/cds  latest-cds-version
 </pre>

-Then the rule will be triggered and print following output upon calling `cds lint` in the directory of your project (e.g. _YOUR_PROJECT_PATH_):
+Then the rule is triggered and prints the following output upon calling `cds lint` in the directory of your project (for example, _YOUR_PROJECT_PATH_):

 <pre class="log">
 /YOUR_PROJECT_PATH